 Red meat has a high protein content.
 The body takes time to digest it properly.
 If you have bleeding during a bowel movement or feel bloated, then switch to a vegetarian diet for a couple of days.

 It’s okay if you eat cheese occasionally.
-You can consume cheese once in a while in your favorite burgers or sandwiches.
+You can consume cheese once in a while.
 But makes sure you don’t eat them in excessive amount.
 Similar to red meat, these dairy products are difficult to digest and hence, the symptoms of piles only worsen the condition.

-If you follow a healthy diet and active lifestyle, you can succeed in eliminating piles or at least keep it under control.
+If you follow a healthy diet and active lifestyle, you can get rid of piles or at least keep it under control.
 For any consultation, you may visit Pristyn Care Clinic to find out how to cure piles with Pristyn Care.